Please click on buttons to print/download a copy of this document or to download/print an entry form:

-MARMALADES: Have the color as natural to the fruit as possible.
-Small, thin pieces of fruit in clear thick syrup is desirable.
+MARMALADES: (usually citrus fruits) Have the color as natural to the fruit as possible.
+Small, thin pieces of fruit rind in clear thick syrup is desirable.
 Not too much or too little sugar.
 You have the option to provide 1/2 pint jar for display and one smaller jar, for sampling, both properly sealed and tagged.

 BUTTERS: Should be pureed with no chunks and about the consistency of thick honey.
-All canned food should be natural color, no coloring added.
+All butters should be natural color, no coloring added.

-DRIED FOODS: Color, characteristic and shape are important, Jar should contain little amount of air
+DRIED FOODS: Color, characteristic and shape are important.

 001 – Yeast bread – non-machine made

 003 – Non-yeast bread

 DIVISION B – LOAF OR BUNDT CAKE

 Cake must be on disposable container such as cardboard on cake round.

 DIVISION C – LAYER CAKE